College literary societies: Private literary societies

-There also is a fundamentally distinct type of literary society, that, although formed at a college and following the same forms and kinds of literary exercises, were limited to a small subset of the college.
+There also is a fundamentally distinct type of literary society, that, although formed at a college and following the same forms and kinds of literary exercises, was limited to a small subset of the college.
 These are private literary societies, such as Phi Beta Kappa or Yale's Elizabethan Club.
 Membership is usually by invitation.
-They share all the characteristics with a college literary society, except that they are not open to all students; and they share many of the characteristics of a college fraternity.
+They share all the characteristics of a college literary society, except that they are not open to all students; and they share many of the features of a college fraternity.

 Literary societies and fraternities

 In the 1830s and 1840s, students began to organize private literary societies for smaller groups, and these more intimate associations quickly developed into wholly secret associations.
-Groups such as the Kappa Alpha, Sigma Phi, Delta Phi, Mystical Seven, Alpha Delta Phi, Psi Upsilon, and Delta Kappa Epsilon and virtually all the pre-Civil War college fraternities were either first organized as literary societies or derived from factions split off of literary societies.
+Groups such as the Kappa Alpha Society, Sigma Phi, Delta Phi, Mystical Seven, Alpha Delta Phi, Psi Upsilon, and Delta Kappa Epsilon and virtually all the pre-Civil War college fraternities were either first organized as literary societies or derived from factions split off of literary societies.
 In some cases, literary societies such as Trinity College's Cleo of Alpha Chi became chartered as chapters of national fraternities.
 These new organizations held meetings and were organized on identical lines to the large literary societies.
 Soon, the existence of these smaller private Greek letter organizations undermined the large Latin literary societies.
-Competition from athletics and other entertainments also took a toll, so that many dissolved or existed in name only by the 1880s.
-A literary society almost always provided its members with an extensive library, either available to members only, or to the campus at large.
-When the societies dissolved, their libraries were transferred to the college libraries, and in many colleges the acquisition of the literary societies' libraries was a significant change in their collection, usually broadening the colleges libraries' scope into popular literature, but often also adding important and rare works.
+Competition from athletics and other entertainments also took a toll, so many dissolved or existed in name only by the 1880s.
+A literary society almost always provided its members with an extensive library, either available to members only or to the campus at large.
+When the societies dissolved, their libraries were transferred to the college libraries, and in many colleges the acquisition of the literary societies' libraries was a significant change in their collection, usually broadening the college's libraries' scope into popular literature, but often also adding important and rare works.

 Although literary societies had Latin names, and fraternities had Greek names reduced to initials, this is not always the case, however; Phi Phi Society at Kenyon and the Phi Kappa at Georgia are examples of large literary societies with Greek names.
 The Clariosophic and Euphradian societies at South Carolina both had Greek letter aliases, Mu Sigma Phi and Phi Alpha Epsilon, respectively, which appeared on their seals, but which were not used in normal conversation or writing.

-In the following table, there are two types of literary societies listed together, the college literary societies, (frequently half the college's student body), and smaller private societies, and were admission by invitation.
+In the following table, there are two types of literary societies listed together, the college literary societies, (frequently half the college's student body), and smaller private societies, and were admitted by invitation.
 Some of these societies are still active.